Interactive4D: Interactive 4D LiDAR Segmentation: METHOD

 where $\mathcal{E}_f$ and $\mathcal{E}_{xyz,t}$ are the extracted features and the positional encoding~\cite{tancik2020fourfeat} of the clicked voxel respectively. $\mathcal{E}_k$ are the iteration encodings~\cite{vaswani2017attention} representing the ordering of the clicks.
 Additionally, unlike prior works~\cite{Yue2024AGILE3D, Han2024ClickFormer}, we explicitly encode the associated object IDs through a separate learned embedding $\mathcal{E}_{id}$.
 This allows clicks associated with the same object to be identified as related and distinguished from other clicks during the refinement process. \parag{Refinement.} (Fig.~\ref{fig:model}, \colorsquare{m_blue}) This module consists of $L$ consecutive click attention layers that refine both the click queries $Q^0_K$ and the voxel features $\mathcal{F}_K^0$.
 In each layer, $Q^l_K$ attend to $\mathcal{F}_K^l$ through cross-attention.
 Then, $Q^l_k$ self-attend to each other.
 Finally, $\mathcal{F}_K^l$ cross attend to $Q^l_K$ to refine feature representations.
 This progressive refinement is repeated across $L$ layers, resulting in final $Q^L_K$ and $\mathcal{F}^L_K$.

 \parag{Click Fusion.} (Fig.~\ref{fig:model}, \colorsquare{m_orange}) After the final refinement, the dot product between $Q^L_K$ and $\mathcal{F}^L_K$ results in click response maps $R_K = Q^L_K \cdot (\mathcal{F}^L_K)^T$~$\in$~$\mathbb{R}^{K \times N}$ representing the response of each voxel to each click.
 To generate object-level heatmaps $H_K \in \mathbb{R}^{I\!D \times N}$, we apply a per-voxel maximum operation across all click responses associated with the same object.
 This ensures that each click contributes only to the region where it has the highest response, resulting in aggregated object heatmaps.
-Then, the final mask $\mathcal{M} \in \mathbb{R}^N$ is obtained by applying $\mathit{Softmax}$ over the ID dimension of $H_K$.
+Then, the final mask $\mathcal{M} \in \mathbb{R}^N$ is obtained by applying $\mathit{Softmax}$ over the ID dimension of $H_K$. \parag{Localized Loss.} (Fig.~\ref{fig:model}, \colorsquare{m_orange}) To train the model, we use a combination of the cross-entropy and the dice loss~\cite{milletari2016fully}.